Australian Inflation Rate: Will It Drop Below 3% In 2024?

 4. High Migration Levels.

-Albanese’s government is facing heat after Australia’s migration boom dwarfed treasury forecasts, with 300,000 people arriving in 2023.
+Albanese’s government is facing heat after Australia’s migration boom dwarfed treasury forecasts, with a net gain of over 500,000 people in 2023, according to ABS stats.

 Returning foreign students added to the demand, driving up services inflation and rent prices.

-Australia’s rental market is still tight, resulting in rental price inflation rising 7.3% annually according to the latest CPI numbers.
+Australia’s rental market is still tight, resulting in rental price inflation rising 6.7% annually, according to the latest CPI numbers.

-It would have been a 2.2% increase in Q4 2023 alone without the availability of subsidies through the Commonwealth Rent Assistance (CRA) program.
+It would have been an 8.5% annual increase to September 2024 without the availability of subsidies through the Commonwealth Rent Assistance (CRA) program.

 Above: Some of the most significant price rises occurred in the rental market.